Even though I’ve been paper crafting for some time, there is always something new to learn when making handcrafted cards.

 I often offer myself challenges during my hobby and crafting time.
 This is something you can do as well.
 I’ve been on a number of craft forums and it’s a common problem.
 “What do I make?”
 Sometimes there are too many choices!

 Keeping the receiver of a card on hand is often helpful.
 But if I’m just generally stocking my card stash or making cards for a charity, my challenge to myself is to limit myself to one stamp set, one theme, or one simple sketch.
 Maybe one day I decide that I’m only going to use paper from my scraps.
-Simplifying the process is one way that I keep my crafting momentum and save money on craft supplies.
+Simplifying the process is one way that I keep my crafting momentum and

 I hope I’ve given you some tips and things to think about.
 I’d love to hear your basic card making tips, ways you save money on craft supplies, or simplify your craft process.
 Feel free to share them below.